On the convergence analysis of the decentralized projected gradient descent method: Assumptions and main results

-These constants are obtained by setting $\delta = (1-\beta)/\beta$ in the constants of \eqref{eq-2-51}.
-The following convergence result holds when the stepsize is given by a constant. \begin{thm} Suppose that Assumptions \ref{LS}-\ref{ass-5} hold.
+According to Theorem \ref{thm2-5}, demonstrating the convergence of the consensus point $\bar{x}(t)$ to the optimal point $x_*$ is sufficient to establish our convergence results.
+The following convergence result holds when the stepsize is given by a constant. \begin{thm}[Convergence for constant stepsize] Suppose that Assumptions \ref{LS}, \ref{sc}, \ref{graph} and \ref{ass-5} hold.
 If the stepsize is given by a constant $\alpha >0$ such that $\alpha\leq\frac{2}{L+\mu}$, then we have